mmuller88/aws-cdk-ssm-sdk-parameter/README.md

 # Features

 - If the parameter doesn't exist, it will be created.
-Otherwise it pulls the current value of the parameter
+Otherwise it pulls the current value of the parameter.
 - optional delete when destroying the stack

 # Use Case